As a health coach and recovering perfectionist, it’s tempting to hide the inner struggles that sometimes show up.

 Looking back, I’m not quite sure how I survived the evening without succumbing.

-I’d love to tell you I’d done a round of tapping which is super successful in combatting cravings, but sadly that wasn’t the case.
+I’d love to tell you I’d done a round of tapping which is super successful in combatting cravings and exactly what I teach my clients to do but alas no.

 Anyone else relate to knowing what to do and not doing it?

-Distracting myself with the usual evening activities helped but the clincher was not having any Coke in the house.
+Distracting myself with the usual evening activities helped as did not having any Coke in the house.

 The take home message is it’s okay to not do it all perfectly.